MicrosoftDocs/AdaptiveCards/AdaptiveCards/get-started/Bots.md

 >
 > We're thrilled you want to try out Adaptive Cards! :raised_hands:
 >
-> ... but we want to take this opportunity to remind you that **we're in preview and actively seeking feedback**, so please expect a few rough edges and reach out with any feedback you may have.
+> ... but we want to take this opportunity to remind you that **we're in preview and actively seeking feedback**, so please expect a few rough edges and reach out with any feedback you have.

 ## Walkthrough